Vomet/Parts-Ordering-Automator/README.md

   - **Do not assume the default coordinates work.**

 ### Window Spy
 Window Spy helps you set coordinates for this script.
-When setting coordinates, ensure that you use the Window values under Mouse Position.
+When setting coordinates, ensure that you use the **Window** values under **Mouse Position**.
 See screenshot below as reference.

 ![](image_here)

-You will need to set coordinates for the following variables:
+You will need to set XY coordinates for the following variables:
 - New Order button (new_order_btn_pos)
 - Product Info tab (product_info_tab_pos)
 - Shipping Info tab (shipping_info_tab_pos)